You can soak beans before planting and make the germination process faster, which can sometimes be derailed by external factors.

 Other Considerations: Soak Beans Before Planting

 Don’t soak your seeds the night before rain is expected but wait until the forecast promises a good planting season.
-This helps you be able to get into the garden and not compact the soil too much.
-You don’t want to hold onto seeds you already germinated; instead, you want to immediately get them in the ground.
+This helps you be able to get into the garden and not compact the

 Remember, just because you soaked your seeds doesn’t mean you will not need to water them as soon as you plant them.
-Your seeds will only hold the right amount of moisture around the seed, not around the soil.
-They will need more water around the soil to necessitate their growth.
+Your seeds will only hold the right amount of moisture around the seed, not around the

 For those who use damp paper towels for germinating the seeds, be delicate with the seeds when moving them to the garden or the pot to avoid breaking the stem or root.
 Don’t worry if the shoot is on its side; gravity will help it find its way down or up.